OpenAgentsInc/v2/docs/graphrag_test_index.md

-# GraphRAG Test Index: User Sign-up Process
+# GraphRAG Test Index: OpenAgents Codebase

 ## Files
+- `convex/schema.ts`
+- `hooks/useChat.ts`
+- `hooks/chat/useChatCore.ts`
-- `auth.ts`
+- `convex/users/createOrGetUser.ts`
 - `convex/auth.config.ts`
-- `convex/users.ts`
-- `convex/users/createOrGetUser.ts`

 ## Entities

 ### Functions
+- `useChat()`
+  - Description: Main hook for chat functionality
+  - File: `hooks/chat/useChatCore.ts`
 - `createOrGetUser()`
   - Description: Creates a new user in the database or retrieves an existing user
   - File: `convex/users/createOrGetUser.ts`
+- `sendMessage()`
+  - Description: Sends a new message in a chat thread
+  - File: `hooks/chat/useChatCore.ts`
+- `generateTitle()`
+  - Description: Generates or updates the title for a chat thread
+  - File: `hooks/chat/useChatCore.ts`

-### Variables
+### Classes/Objects
-- `getClerkDomain()`
+- `Thread` (Chat)
-  - Description: Determines the Clerk domain based on the environment
+  - Description: Represents a chat thread
+  - Properties: id, title, messages, createdAt, userId, path
-  - File: `convex/auth.config.ts`
+  - File: `hooks/chat/useChatCore.ts`

+### Database Tables (from schema.ts)
+- `documents`
+- `sbv_datum`
+- `users`
+- `threads`
+- `messages`

 ## Relationships
-- `auth.ts` imports and re-exports `auth` from `@clerk/nextjs/server`
-- `convex/users.ts` exports everything from the `convex/users` directory
-- `createOrGetUser()` uses Convex's `mutation` and `db` operations
+- `useChat()` uses `sendMessageMutation`, `fetchMessages`, `generateTitle`, and `updateThreadData`
+- `createOrGetUser()` interacts with the `users` table in the database
+- `Thread` contains multiple `Message` objects
+- `users` table has a relationship with `threads` table (user_id in threads references users)
+- `messages` table has a relationship with `threads` table (thread_id in messages references threads)

 ## Communities
-1. Authentication
+1. Authentication and User Management
-   - Entities: `auth` (from Clerk), `getClerkDomain()`
+   - Entities: `createOrGetUser()`, `users` table, Clerk authentication
-2. User Management
+2. Chat System
+   - Entities: `useChat()`, `sendMessage()`, `Thread`, `messages` table, `threads` table
+3. Data Storage and Retrieval
-   - Entities: `createOrGetUser()`
+   - Entities: Convex database tables (documents, sbv_datum, users, threads, messages)
+4. UI and State Management
+   - Entities: React hooks, Zustand stores (useBalanceStore, useModelStore, useRepoStore, useToolStore, useChatStore)

-## Process Flow
+## Process Flow (Chat System)
-1. User submits sign-up form (frontend, not shown in the provided files)
-2. Clerk handles the initial authentication process
+1. User initiates a chat or opens an existing thread
-3. `createOrGetUser()` is called with user information from Clerk
+2. `useChat()` hook is called with the thread ID (if existing)
-4. `createOrGetUser()` checks if the user already exists in the database
+3. Chat messages are fetched using `fetchMessages` query
+4. User sends a message using `sendMessage()` function
-5. If the user doesn't exist, a new user record is created in the database
+5. Message is saved to the database using `sendMessageMutation`
+6. AI model generates a response (using Vercel AI SDK)
-6. If a referrer ID is provided, credits are added to the referrer's account
+7. Response is saved to the database and added to the thread
+8. `generateTitle()` is called to update the thread title
+9. UI is updated with the new message and title

 ## Summary
-The user sign-up process in OpenAgents utilizes Clerk for authentication and Convex for database operations.
-The `createOrGetUser()` function plays a central role in creating or retrieving user records in the database.
-The process also includes a referral system that rewards users who refer new sign-ups with additional credits.
+The OpenAgents codebase implements a chat system with user authentication, leveraging Convex for backend operations and database management.
+The system uses React hooks for frontend logic, with `useChat()` being the central hook for chat functionality.
+The codebase is organized into distinct communities: Authentication and User Management, Chat System, Data Storage and Retrieval, and UI and State Management.

 Key components:
-1. Clerk: Handles the authentication process
-2. Convex: Manages database operations and user data storage
+1. Convex: Handles database operations and backend logic
-3. `createOrGetUser()`: Creates new user records or retrieves existing ones
-4. Referral system: Rewards users for referring new sign-ups

-The sign-up process is designed to be efficient, checking for existing users before creating new records, and integrating a referral system to encourage user growth.
+2. Clerk: Manages user authentication
+3. React hooks: Implement frontend logic and state management
+4. Zustand: Manages global state for various aspects of the application
+5. Vercel AI SDK: Integrates AI model for generating chat responses

+The chat system allows for creating and managing threads, sending and receiving messages, and dynamically generating thread titles.
+The database schema supports storing users, threads, messages, and other relevant data, with appropriate relationships between these entities.

+This structure provides a foundation for implementing GraphRAG concepts, where the existing relationships between entities (users, threads, messages) can be leveraged to create a more sophisticated knowledge graph.
+The chat system's flow, from message creation to AI response generation, offers opportunities for integrating both global and local search mechanisms as described in the GraphRAG documentation.